assemblr-io/readmodel-example/README.md

 Note that this eventsource is postgres but you can set this to some other instance if needed.

+## Salesforce & Java

+If you are using a Salesforce macOS laptop, you will need to set your java up.
+Follow these steps:

+1. Install Homebrew if you haven't already.
+Open a terminal and paste in this command:
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+2. Tap the available cask versions available:
+`brew tap homebrew/cask-versions
+3. Install JDK17 (not the latest = 22... compatability issues!) using:
+`brew install --cask homebrew/cask-versions/zulu17`

 ### Docker

 The eventstore is a PostgreSQL instance running in a docker container.